 Deadline for all applications: 5 p.m., Monday, April 17, 2017

-The CSUN Department of Journalism announces a new $1,000 scholarship for Public Relations students, plus the $15,000 Flip Wilson Scholarship.
-Several other scholarships and awards are available at more than $2,000 each.
-All applicants must be majors in undergraduate Journalism and/or graduate students in the Mass Communication programs.
+This year, the CSUN Department of Journalism offers 12 scholarships and awards to undergraduate and graduate students, including one honoring the late KCSN news director Keith Goldstein, a new $1,000 scholarship for Public Relations students, plus the $14,000 Flip Wilson Scholarship.
+Several others are available at up to $2,500.
+All applicants must be undergraduate Journalism majors or graduate students in the Mass Communication program.

-This scholarship, honoring the late Sundial publisher, will be awarded to the best portfolio of work submitted by a journalism student, regardless of emphasis or seniority.
+Named for the late KCSN news director, this honors the best portfolio of work submitted by a junior-level journalism undergraduate, regardless of emphasis.
 Submissions must show creative, independent and critical-thinking ability; high ethical and research standards; diversity of subjects and people portrayed; and/or diversity of publics and communities engaged.

 This scholarship can be used for tuition, room, board, books and fees for a student’s senior school year.
-Applicants must be at least a junior, have at least a 3.0 GPA and submit a 2,500-3,000 word critical essay about Flip Wilson’s contributions to comedy or television.
-Applicants must be enrolled in Fall 2016 and Spring 2017.
+Applicants must be at least a junior, have at least a 3.0 GPA and submit a 2,500-3,000-word critical essay about the late comedian Flip Wilson’s contributions to comedy or television.
+Applicants must be enrolled in Fall 2017 and Spring 2018.